TypeStrong/grunt-ts/README.md

  * --allowImportModule           Allow 'module(...)' as a synonym for 'require(...)'.
  * --declaration                 Generates corresponding .d.ts file
  * --mapRoot LOCATION            Specifies the location where debugger should locate map files instead of generated locations.
- * --module KIND                 Specify module code generation: "commonjs" or "amd"
+ * --module KIND                 Specify module code generation: "commonjs" or "amd" (grunt-ts default)
  * --noImplicitAny               Warn on expressions and declarations with an implied 'any' type.
  * --noResolve                   Skip resolution and preprocessing
- * --removeComments              Do not emit comments to output
+ * --removeComments              Do not emit comments to output (grunt-ts default)
- * --sourceMap                   Generates corresponding .map file
+ * --sourceMap                   Generates corresponding .map file (grunt-ts default)
  * --sourceRoot LOCATION         Specifies the location where debugger should locate TypeScript files instead of source locations.
- * --target VERSION              Specify ECMAScript target version: "ES3" (default), or "ES5"
+ * --target VERSION              Specify ECMAScript target version: "ES3" (tsc default), or "ES5" (grunt-ts default)

 Can also do js *file concatenation* using `--out`.
 Additionally supports an output directory for the generated javascript using `--outDir` flag.